CCFH Training Faculty and Staff

 Areas of Focus: ABC, RPC, Secondary Traumatic Stress, post-adoption training, trauma-informed organizations, trauma assessment and screening, Child Welfare Trauma Training Toolkit

-Donna Newberne, MA, LPCS, is clinical faculty with the North Carolina Treatment Program (NC CTP) and has more than 12 years of clinical experience working with traumatized families.
+Donna Newberne, MA, LPCS, serves as Mental Health Clinic Director and clinical faculty with the North Carolina Treatment Program (NC CTP).
+She has more than 12 years of clinical experience working with traumatized families.
 In 2004 she graduated from North Carolina Central University with a Masters of Arts in Counselor Education.
 Ms. Newberne is a Master Trainer in Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS) and serves as CCFH's Center's Quality Assurance Manager.
 She conducts in-depth trauma-informed mental health assessments, and provides evidence-based mental health treatments including Trauma-Focused Cognitive Behavioral Therapy, Abuse Focused Cognitive Behavioral Therapy, Parent Child Interaction Therapy and SPARCS.
 Ms. Newberne has worked in various public elementary and high schools in Durham, NC linking families to community resources and helping adolescents learn more effective ways to cope, problem-solve and communicate.

 Areas of Focus: SPARCS; clinical supervision and consultation; cultural sensitivity, awareness, and competence